Understanding the Structure of Appositives

 - This concludes the fact that Lawyer is an appositive.

-Let’s survey another example: pore over the sentence below.
+Let’s survey another example using the sentence below.

 - My daughter Nana paid visit to me three days ago.

-We must clearly understand the fact that the daughter we are talking about is Nana, implying that the noun, Nana, is identifying or modifying the noun phrase, My daughter.
-This proves that Nana is an appositive.
+We must understand the fact that the daughter we are talking about is Nana, implying that the noun, Nana, is identifying or modifying the noun phrase, My daughter.
+This proves that Nana is an appositive

 - I met Chima, the son of Sally Mendy, the son of Mr. Fanny Olu, the son of Chief Iroha, on the road.